Home Advice 10 Tops Tips For Starting A Garden

 Digging will help to loosen the soil so that the roots will be able to penetrate the surface easier.
 Digging once the soil is too dry or too wet can damage the structure.
 You should dig only when the soil is moist enough so that you can form a loose ball in your hand, but yet dry enough to then fall apart when you drop it.
 You can use a spading fork or spade to turn the top 8 to 12 inches gently, mixing in any organic matter mentioned above.
 For beds with vegetables or annual flowers, you should only turn the soil once a year before you plant in the spring.

-Traditional methods for preparing your perennial flower bed includes double digging, which involves the removal of the top 8 to 12 inches of soil.
-You then loosen it and work in the organic matter, replace the top layer and then work the organic matter into the top layer.
+Traditional methods for preparing your perennial flower bed include double digging, which involves removing the top 8 to 12 inches of soil.
+You then loosen it and work in the organic matter, replacing the top layer and then working the organic matter into the top layer.
 It can be a lot of work, but it will have a great impact on how the perennials grow.

 The following addresses plants and care: